Christendom Condemned Links

 The only possible efficacy of a legal marriage contract between two people who are romantically involved is strictly the benefit of having ANY written legal contract as a form of an agreement between people in this world when there is a dispute.
 Since the essence of a good contract is specificity, this means that the legal marriage contract as constituted in the general society of the United States is the worst possible kind of contract in that it is vague, nebulous or silent as to specifics and terms of abrogation, and is subject to a different interpretation in every state, county and federal courtroom in the country.

 Christianity has fostered spiritual defeatism by its mysticism and by misappropriating quotes from the Old Testament such as: "Who can know the ways of God?" and "Thy ways are past understanding."
 Even worse, they have failed to see the humanity of God, have declaimed it as anthropomorphism, and set up a false contrast between humanity and divinity.
-With their terrible doctrines of Hell and oblivion, and their false and arbitrary conceptions of perfection, who could or would even want to identify with or understand such a person, one capable of "doing his strange act", the literal eternal burning in hell of the lost.
+With their terrible doctrines of Hell and oblivion, and their false and arbitrary conceptions of perfection, who could or would even want to identify with or understand such a person, one capable of "doing his strange act", the literal eternal burning in hell of the lost?
 We are told that we should try but can never measure up to the standard and that we always have to rely on God's grace in order for him to put up with us.
 In contrast, Jesus is saying that we now have no excuse for not understanding all the truth about God.

 The most virulent form of fundamentalism does not feel good about itself unless it makes itself "peculiar" and is persecuted.
-By teaching people that they are sons of God when they are not, Christianity fosters the concept of a very capricious father who sometimes can be counted on but most times can not, a father who allows his children to experience devastating trauma, intense suffering, and savage destruction, a father who promises and then does not deliver, a harsh, stern father interested in rigorous discipline, a father who will even literally throw them to the lions or the fire for His own glory.
+By teaching people that they are sons of God when they are not, Christianity fosters the concept of a very capricious father who sometimes can be counted on but most times can not, a father who allows his children to experience devastating trauma, intense suffering, and savage destruction, a father who promises and then does not deliver, a harsh, stern father interested in rigorous discipline, a father who will even literally throw them to the lions or have them burned at the stake for His own glory.

 Christianity has trivialized the Sabbath by insisting on sacralizing a special day of the week instead of understanding this as a symbol of our freedom from burdens, works and legalism.
-It has trivialized Jesus washing the disciples feet by making it an "ordinance of humility" instead of realizing it to be merely a symbol of service and helping each other to finish cleaning our belief system.
+It has trivialized Jesus washing the disciples feet by making it an "ordinance of humility" instead of realizing it to be merely a symbol of service and helping each other to finish cleaning up our belief system.
 It has trivialized the wine and unleavened bread as a sacrament instead of accepting them as symbols of understanding the true meaning of Jesus' words and deeds.
 It has trivialized the "language with fervor" of Acts 2:3 as literal tongues of fire dancing on the people's heads.
 It has replaced the reality of understanding the message of Jesus about God with the sacrament of literal baptism of water.
-It has mysticized understanding all the truth by thinking of being "possessed" by the Holy Spirit and then indulging in "charismatic" nonsense.
+It has mysticized understanding all the truth by thinking of being "possessed" by the Holy Spirit and then indulging in "charismatic" escapades.

 Christianity has misapplied so much of what Jesus said, causing us to shift our emphasis away from accepting ourselves as we really are and concentrating on understanding what he said.
 Instead, it has shifted the emphasis to being concerned with remanufacturing ourselves to fit someone else's arbitrary, artificial standard.
 Christianity has totally misapplied his words about sin and sinning, the Parousia, marriage, divorce, denying him, loving him, the Holy Spirit, the Kingship of the heavens, righteousness, the scriptures and the law, etc., ad nauseam.